jebbard/jMeta/README.md

 mvn clean site
 ```

-Note that, currently, for the site lifecycle to run, this requires an installation of Microsoft PowerPoint as it generates figures from PPT slides using a PowerPoint ActiveX object.
+Note that, currently, for the site lifecycle to run, this requires both an installation of Python 2.7 as a Python script is used to crop PDF figure files and an installation of Microsoft PowerPoint as it generates figures from PPT slides using a PowerPoint ActiveX object.

 ## Project Planning